 The 2017 Police Hall of Fame Memorial Service was very well attended by survivor families from around the country.
 Beautiful weather and a nice breeze allowed the crowd to relax and be comfortable during the outdoor evening service.

 An extraordinarily large contingent from the mounted posse as well as a mule drawn caisson and caparisoned horse were on hand and made a grand entrance into the service area just prior to the Central Florida Pipe & Drum Band’s ceremonial opening song.
-Brevard County Sheriff Wayne Ivey provided a passion filled and the singers and hand bell choir all performed well adding just the right flavoring to the service.
+Brevard County Sheriff Wayne Ivey provided a passion filled welcome and the singers and roll call readers all performed well adding just the right flavoring to the service.